Skip to content

 Library visit

-First-time library visit for Eskares eskares get to get to know the services of the Riihimäki city library on a playful tour.
-Tours are organized throughout the school year.
-The first session includes a library tour, library card and borrowing instructions, a small fairy tale, a book presentation, and finally we borrow nice books to take with us to the eskar.
-The duration of the visit is about 1,5 hours.
+The First Time for Eskareille library visit allows Eskareille students to get to know the services of Riihimäki City Library in a playful way.
+The first time includes a library tour, library card and borrowing instructions, a short fairy tale, a book presentation and finally, they borrow some nice books to take to their Eskare.

 2nd grade: Theater visit